jameshughes89/cs101/site/assignments/faq.rst

 * Can I work with a friend?

     * No
-    * This can be a little tricky to navigate since high-level discussions among students about ideas is fine

-        * But sitting down and working together is not

-    * Additionally, using Google to help find answers to your questions is encouraged

-        * But finding a solution and copying it is not

-    * You have been taught how to not cheat when you were younger --- use your best judgement

 * If the deadline is 11:55pm and I submit it shortly after that, will it still get marked?